w3c/mathml/docs/layout-semantics.md

 ## Summary
 This idea has a lot of detail to be worked out, including at least
 * naming conventions;
-* the set (or mini-language) for composition templates;
+* the set (or mini-language) for notation templates;
-* the set of MathML container elements which give rise to such constructs and need corresponding composition keywords;
+* the set of MathML container elements which give rise to such constructs and need corresponding notation keywords;
 * defaults
 * pattern precedence (eg. when sub-expressions may need to be verbally parenthesized).